crisperdue/prooftoys-site/content/inference.md

 cetera, and also to boolean values.
 Logical equivalence ("≡") is equality of truth values.

+Rewriting lets you apply a general rule to part of a statement by using the "left-hand side" of the rule as a pattern to match to a specific part of the statement and then replacing that part of the statement using replacement.
+The next sections describe replacement and then rewriting.

 ### Replacement

 In the simplest case, replacement begins with an equality known to be true, of the form: